Internship Advantage-Definition and Disclaimer

 The information contained in this site is a summary and opinion of the MTSU Career Development Center.
 It is not intended as legal advice to anyone, under any circumstances.
 All parties should seek their own legal advice from qualified and licensed attorneys.
 Many of the links are to external sites not affiliated with MTSU or the Career Development Center.
 These are resources that are maintained by third parties over whom the Career Development Center has no control.
 These links are provided as additional resources should you choose to use them.
 You agree to hold harmless, release, and indemnify MTSU, its employees, and assigns, specifically, the Career Development Center and its representatives from any liability in connection with your participation in these sites.

-The following is the Career Development Center's definition of an internship.
+The Career Development Center supports the following definition of an internship.
 Please note that this may be different from other academic departments on campus.

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 Additionally, in a formal, structured program with faculty supervision, there is the opportunity to improve the curriculum and impact academic research.